 The children and teenagers are enjoying themselves playing football in the last rays of light.
 Kitoniro, 12 years old, wearing jean bermuda shorts, a green t-shirt and boots, walks alongside them.
 He has a shaved head, tanned skin and his father’s broad smile.

 “Kitoniro, did you know that your Dad is seen as a hero?”

 “Do you want to be like your Dad?”

 Kitoniro does not yet know the scale of the struggle that ultimately claimed his father’s life.
 He and his family have learnt to survive, to remain standing and resist, like the last trees on the border.

-* This multimedia report in three languages and the development of the applications had the support of the Peruvian Society for Environmental Law (SPDA), Law, Environment and Natural Resources (DAR), the European Union and the Regional Coalition for Transparency and Participation.
+This multimedia report and the development of the applications was made possible by the support of the Peruvian Society of Environmental Law (SPDA), Law, Environment and Natural Resources (DAR) and the European Union.